chapel-lang/chapel/doc/rst/tools/mason/mason.rst

    For the case when a flag intended for the ``chpl`` compiler or executable is recognized by ``mason build`` or ``mason run``, respectively, the flag can be thrown after ``--`` to override this conflict.
 For example, ``mason run -- -nl 4``.
-Intsead of mason recognizing this argument, this command will run the executable over 4 locales.
+Instead of mason recognizing this argument, this command will run the executable over 4 locales.